| 20 min read

 • 94% of employees agree that taking a proper lunch break improves their overall job performance, yet more than half (51%) skip lunch at least once a week.

-• 85% of employees say their afternoon productivity improves after having lunch.
-52% report greater mental clarity after pausing for a midday meal.
+• 85% of employees say their afternoon productivity improves after having lunch; 52% report greater mental clarity after pausing for a midday meal.

-• 63% of workers now eat their midday meals during in-person meetings.
-Working through lunch has become the norm.
+• 63% of workers now eat their midday meals during in-person meetings — working through lunch has become the norm rather than the exception across US offices.

 Nutrition and health outcomes